 The housing choice voucher program, formerly known as Section 8, is the federal government’s program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
-Housing choice vouchers (HCV) are administered locally by public housing authorities (PHAs), such as the City of Eureka and the County of Humboldt Housing Authority.
+Housing choice vouchers (HCV) are administered locally by public housing authorities (PHAs), such as the Housing Authorities of the City of Eureka and the County of Humboldt.
 The PHAs receive federal funds from the U.S. Department of Housing and Urban Development (HUD) to administer the voucher program.

 A family that is issued a housing choice voucher (HCV) is free to choose any housing that meets the requirements of the program.
 It is their responsibility to find a suitable housing unit within the private market where the owner/landlord agrees to rent under the HCV program and where the rental unit meets the minimum standards of health and safety as determined by the PHA.
 The family may even choose their current residence if approved by their landlord and the PHA.